AI Agent Instructions

 1. ✓ Conflict detection is active — pull aborts if ABAP system was edited since last pull

-2. ✓ If pull is aborted with conflict error, inform user and suggest --conflict-mode ignore to override for that run
+2. ✓ If pull is aborted with conflict error: stop, inform the user about the conflict, and wait for their decision — do NOT automatically retry with --conflict-mode ignore

-3. ✗ Don’t silently add --conflict-mode ignore — always tell the user about the conflict
+3. ✗ Don’t add --conflict-mode ignore unless the user explicitly asks you to override the conflict

 When transports.allowCreate = false: